benswift/benswift.github.io/_posts/2019-02-26-on-parental-leave-and-auto-reply-messages.md

 But what should the auto-reply message say?
 I don't want to be super-long, because no-one reads auto-reply messages.
-They just scan for the crucial information (when is said person back) and then move on.
-So what I'm going to do is leave a short auto-reply message, and then refer those interested to this blog post for more info (in fact, that may well be how you got here).
+They just scan for the crucial information (when is said person back?) and then move on.
+So what I'm going to do is have a short auto-reply message, and then refer those interested to this blog post for more info (in fact, that may well be how you got here).

 {:.hl-para}

 **Here's the deal**: I'm away for a long time, and when I get back in July I'm going to delete all the unread emails in my inbox.
-Sorry if that seems harsh, but it's the only way to deal with this situation and have some chance of enjoying one's return to work.
+Sorry if that seems harsh, but it's the only way to deal with this situation and have any chance of enjoying one's return to work.

 - If you've got important information which needs to be actioned *before* July 15, then you need to make alternative arrangements.
 I wish you all the best